 Starting 2018, we have been offering online virtual simulation experimental training to college students.
 Students that have registered with our virtual simulation experimental training platform can access our virtual experiment software and conduct experiments in a virtual environment.
-We currently host five virtual experiment centers, including diesel engine disassembly, auto and mechanical projects, electronics center, chemistry engineering center and civil engineering center.
+We currently host nine virtual experiment centers, including but not limited to, diesel engine disassembly, flower management, flower planting, and Beidou satellite navigation.